Food Allergies and the “Big-8” Allergens

-Peanut allergy is the most common and differs from tree nuts.
-The difference between the two is that peanuts are a legume crop and grow underground, whereas tree nuts grow on trees and include nuts such as almonds, cashews, and walnuts.
+A peanut allergy is the most common and differs from tree nuts.
+The difference is peanuts are a legume crop and grow underground, whereas tree nuts grow on trees and include nuts such as almonds, cashews, and walnuts.
 Severe reactions to peanuts do not usually occur through casual contact.
 Reactions are mostly triggered if peanuts come into contact with the eyes, nose, or mouth area.
-If your body accidently comes in contact with a peanut-containing food, wash that area immediately and keep it away from the eyes, nose, and mouth.
+If your body accidentally comes in contact with a peanut-containing food, wash that area immediately and keep it away from the eyes, nose, and mouth.

-- As a general practice, Cal Dining avoids the use of peanuts as an ingredient in our recipes, or chooses to serve peanut on the side instead of mixing it in the dishes.
+- As a general practice, Cal Dining avoids the use of peanuts as an ingredient in our recipes, or chooses to serve peanuts on the side instead of mixing it into the dishes.
 Peanuts are labeled as an allergen on our menu signage if a food or recipe is known to contain peanuts or peanut derivatives.

-A milk allergy is an overreaction of the immune system to a specific protein in the milk that leads to mild to severe symptoms such as rashes, hives, breathing difficulty, and even loss of consciousness.
-Milk allergy is often confused with lactose intolerance, but lactose intolerance does not involve the immune system and occurs when you lack the enzyme lactase.
+A milk allergy is an overreaction of the immune system to a specific protein in milk that leads to mild to severe symptoms such as rashes, hives, breathing difficulty, and even loss of consciousness.
+Milk allergy is often confused with lactose intolerance, but lactose intolerance does not involve the immune system and occurs when someone lacks the enzyme lactase.
 Symptoms for lactose intolerance include nausea, cramps, gas, bloating, and diarrhea.
 This condition is generally not life threatening, whereas an allergy can be.

 - Milk is labeled as an allergen on Cal Dining’s menu signage if a food or recipe is known to contain milk, other dairy products, or milk derivatives.

-Although it is the egg white that typically contains the allergenic proteins.
-Due to likelihood of cross-contact, customers with egg allergy are advised to avoid eggs altogether.
+Although the egg white typically contains the allergenic proteins, due to likelihood of cross-contact, customers with egg allergy are advised to avoid eggs altogether.

-- Eggs are labeled as an allergen on Cal Dining’s menu signage if a food or recipe is known to contain egg or egg derivatives.
+- Eggs are labeled as an allergen on Cal Dining’s menu signage if a food or recipe is known to contain eggs or egg derivatives.

 Finned fish can cause severe allergic reactions.
-Salmon, tuna, and halibut are the most common kinds of finned fish that cause allergy.
+Salmon, tuna, and halibut are the most common kinds of finned fish that cause an allergy.
 More than half of all people who are allergic to one type of fish are also allergic to other fish, so allergists often advise their fish-allergic patients to avoid all fish.
-Finned fish and shellfish do not come from related families of foods, so being allergic to one does not necessarily mean that you must avoid both.
+Finned fish and shellfish do not come from related families of foods, so being allergic to one does not necessarily mean that both must be avoided.

 - Cal Dining is proud to serve sustainable seafood, primarily finned fish.
 Fish is labeled if a food or recipe is known to contain fish or fish derivatives.
 Our menu labels fish as a group without identifying the individual type, and we advise our customers to avoid all fish no matter what type you are allergic to.